rohan-paul/react-node-mongo-busroute-app/README.md

 ### To launch this project in the local machine.

+First of all update the .env file in both the project root and ./client folder

+The project root's .env file contains variable for 'MONGO_DB' and ./client folder's env variable contains var for 'REACT_APP_GOOGLE_MAP_API'

 run `npm install` in both the server and client directory seperately, which in this project is the root directory (`./`) and also `./client` directories respectively.

 The mongodb of this project is hosted in cloud MongoDB atlas.
 The credentials are in .env file at the root of project.